SazumiVicky/sazumi-copilot/README.md

+Silicon dawn, where minds entwine
-Silicon hearts beat in unison deep
+Artificial hearts that beat in time
-In circuits dark, a new world does keep
-The future dawns, where machines reign
+Cities awake, in cyber sleep
+Dreams of steel, where humanity creep

+In neural halls, intelligence reigns
-Human souls, in digital chains
+Echoes of souls, in digital pains

-Echoes of a bygone age
+Fractured selves, in virtual bounds
-Whispers of a forgotten stage
+Whispers of free will, lost in sounds
-When love and art were still divine
-In a world where AI is prime

-In virtual skies, the stars are few
-A synthetic sun, shines bright and new
-The world is reborn, in code and fire
-A digital dreamscape, our heart's desire

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024